-b) Cluster WebUI
+♦ Cluster WebUI

 This is a tool to create the configuration data of EXPRESSCLUSTER and to manage EXPRESSCLUSTER operations.
-It is distinguished from the EXPRESSCLUSTER Server because the Cluster WebUI is operated through a Web browser on the management PC.
+The Cluster WebUI is installed in EXPRESSCLUSTER Server, but it is distinguished from the EXPRESSCLUSTER Server because the Cluster WebUI is operated through a Web browser on the management PC.